Skip to main content

 Technical Analysis

 CVE-2025-41346 is an authorization bypass vulnerability classified under CWE-863, affecting WinPlus version 24.11.27 developed by Informática del Este.
-The vulnerability arises from faulty authorization controls that permit an attacker to impersonate any user by simply knowing their numerical user ID.
-This bypass requires no authentication or user interaction, making exploitation straightforward over the network.
-Once exploited, the attacker gains full access to the victim’s account, enabling unauthorized data access, modification, or deletion, thereby compromising confidentiality, integrity, and availability of the application’s data.
-The CVSS 4.0 vector (AV:N/AC:L/AT:N/PR:N/UI:N/VC:H/VI:H/VA:H) reflects that the attack can be launched remotely with low complexity and no privileges or interaction, and results in high impact on all security properties.
-Although no public exploits have been reported yet, the critical nature of the flaw demands urgent attention.
-The vulnerability affects only version 24.11.27 of WinPlus, so organizations running this version are at risk.
-The lack of available patches at the time of publication increases exposure.
-The vulnerability was reserved in April 2025 and published in November 2025, indicating recent discovery and disclosure.
-Given the nature of the flaw, attackers could leverage it for lateral movement, data theft, or sabotage within affected environments.
+The vulnerability arises from improper authorization controls that allow an attacker to impersonate another user by simply knowing their numerical user ID.
+This bypass does not require any authentication, privileges, or user interaction, making exploitation straightforward.
+Once impersonation is achieved, the attacker gains access to the victim's account, enabling unauthorized access to sensitive data, modification of information, and disruption of services within the application.
+The vulnerability impacts confidentiality, integrity, and availability (CIA triad) of the data managed by WinPlus.
+The CVSS 4.0 vector (AV:N/AC:L/AT:N/PR:N/UI:N/VC:H/VI:H/VA:H/SC:N/SI:N/SA:N) reflects that the attack can be performed remotely over the network with low complexity and no prerequisites, resulting in high impact on all security properties.
+Although no public exploits are currently reported, the simplicity of the attack vector and the critical nature of the flaw make it a significant threat.
+WinPlus is used in various sectors, potentially including critical infrastructure and enterprise environments, increasing the risk profile.
+The lack of available patches at the time of publication necessitates immediate risk mitigation through compensating controls and monitoring.

 Potential Impact